 - a permanent residential address in the country.

-World Nomads is a very popular for this reason as they will provide insurance to you without being a resident of a country.
+World Nomads is very popular for this reason as they will provide insurance to you without being a resident of a country.

 Globelink is another insurer that also provides cover for those without residence.